Students’ Frequently Asked Questions

 A: Consider participating in the Geneseo Opportunities for Leadership Development (GOLD) workshops, especially the Emerald Career and Professional Development Certificate program.
 These workshops have been designed to help students develop and apply lifelong career development skills to the world of work as a student employee or a full-time career professional, or both.
 Students will learn strategies to navigate workplace issues, develop an awareness of appropriate behavior in professional settings, and prepare for the transition to a career after college.
 Workshops will provide opportunities to enhance personal and professional skills that are expectations in the workplace which can help prepare students for promotions as well as higher level supervisory positions.

 If you need to polish your resume or need help with a well-written cover letter, the Department of Career Development has Career Mentors that are available to help you.
 You can also make an appointment for a mock interview to practice your interview skills.
-Stop in during drop-in hours or schedule an appointment by calling (585)245-5721.
+Stop in during drop-in hours or contact the office to schedule an appointment.

-* SUNY Geneseo Career Development Service shares the KnightJobs system with the Student Employment Service Office.*
+* SUNY Geneseo Career Development Service shares the Handshake system with the Student Employment Service Office.*